-- The user has to understand how to activate a dynamic label.

-- The user may want to have more than one component to be labelled at the same time.

-- To see all labels the user has to activate each label manually. - Labels can hide parts of the relevant information in the graphic. - Readability of labels depends on it visual surrounding.
+- The user has to understand how to activate a dynamic label. - The user may want to have more than one component to be labeled at the same time. - To see all labels, the user has to activate each label manually. - Labels can hide parts of the relevant information in the graphic. - Readability of a label depends on its visual surroundings.